tsnellgrove/oop_learning/techwtim/dk3_doc.md

 		DONE: Room Class
 		DONE: Other Classes
-DONE: 6.7) Remove buffer from scope_check function... reads more clearly inline in method 0.7) convert to true flask vs. app structure (but don't worry about passing yet)
+DONE: 6.7) Remove buffer from scope_check function... reads more clearly inline in method
+IN-PROC: 0.7) convert to true flask vs. app structure (but don't worry about passing yet) [see version 2.1.4 for ideas]
 	0.71) introduce end function
+	introduce move counter
 	0.73) fix 'quit' and add 'q' abreviation
 	0.76 fix 'start'
+	IDEA: descriptions in separate descript_dict to be loaded from static text

 *** Interpreter Adjectives & Preposistions ***
 1) Every noun as an obj_name, full_name, root_name